arskom/spyne/doc/source/faq.rst

     param_names = f.func_code.co_varnames[arg_start:argcount]

 So if ``f`` is your decorator, its signature should be the same as the user method, otherwise the parameter names and numbers in the interface are going to be wrong, which will cause weird errors.

-Please note that if you just intend to have a convenient way to set additional method metadata, you can pass the ``_udp`` argument to the :func:`spyne.decorator.srpc` to your liking.
+Please note that if you just intend to have a convenient way to set additional method metadata, you can pass the ``_udp`` argument to the :func:`spyne.decorator.rpc` to your liking.

 So if you're hell bent on using decorators, you should use the `decorator package <http://pypi.python.org/pypi/decorator/>`_.